-- (1) The 2025 & 2026 change in wages and benefits reflects economic adjustments and changes in benefit costs for Council members. - (2) Increase reflects reallocating heritage funds from Citizen Requests & Services to Council & Committee Services.
+- (1) The 2025 & 2026 change in wages and benefits reflects economic adjustments and changes in benefit costs for Council members.
+Note the Council positions are not reflected in Appendix A. - (2) Increase reflects reallocating heritage funds from Citizen Requests & Services to Council & Committee Services.
 In addition, anticipated increases for conferences/seminars and professional dues/memberships. - (3) Reduction in consulting based on historical trends. - (4) Increase in internal charges related to Council's share of the Executive Business Partner and Chief of Staff positions.